Home Compare FDX vs NDA.DE

 FedEx vs Aurubis: Which Stock Looks Stronger in 2026?

-Aurubis leads structurally, with profitability as the clearest single gap between the two profiles.
-FedEx still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Aurubis leads structurally, with growth as the clearest single gap between the two profiles.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

-The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
-Aurubis AG leads by 9 points on the overall comparison score.
+The comparison is mainly decided in growth, with the rest of the profile carrying less weight.
+Aurubis AG leads by 10 points on the overall comparison score.

 Trajectory Similarity